iTwin/itwinjs-core/core/backend/src/test/assets/ECDbTests/GroupByClause.ecdbtest.md

 | -------- | --------- |
 | NotNull  | 5025      |

-# GroupExp with Having clause and Avg function
+# With Having clause and Avg function

 - dataset: AllProperties.bim